 Agnolo di Cosimo (1503–1572), known as Bronzino, was an Italian Mannerist painter.
 He lived and worked in Florence and became the court painter of Cosimo I de’ Medici.
-Bronzino trained with Pontormo, who influenced his style, but only to a point.
-His paintings are much calmer and more distanced than Pontormo’s emotional and dramatic works.
-At the Medici court, he focused mostly on portraits.
-Let’s meet the powerful women of Bronzino.
+He trained with Pontormo, who influenced his style, however Bronzino’s paintings are much calmer and more distanced than his teacher’s emotional and dramatic works.
+At the Medici court, Bronzino focused mostly on portraits.
+Let’s meet four powerful women from these portraits.

 Lucrezia Panciatichi, born Pucci, was the wife of the Florentine academician Bartolomeo Panciatichi.
 Her hand rests on a book of daily offices, turned to prayers to the Virgin Mary, and the words on her outer gold necklace say Amour Dure Sans Fin (love lasts eternally).
 She looks us straight in the eye, but her face shows no emotion.
 As she sits in waxy perfection, her long fingers touch the book of prayers sensuously.